 What is PrefEdit?

 PrefEdit is an application to manage nearly all aspects of the preference system contained in every macOS installation.
-The program consists of three components which are tightly integrated with each other:
+The program consists of two components which are tightly integrated with each other:

 - An entry point to the preferences database of macOS, with access to all settings which are effective for your user account,